Is a low-carb or keto diet right for you?

 6. High blood pressure

-However, low-carb and keto diets have a similarly powerful positive effect on blood pressure (BP).
-In fact, in one study, the very low-carb Atkins diet had twice the improvement in BP reduction as Zone, LEARN, and Ornish diets: it reduced SBP by 7.6 points, compared to 2-3 points for the other diets.23
+However, low-carb and keto diets can also be effective at lowering blood pressure.
+In fact, in one study, the very low-carb Atkins diet had twice the improvement in BP reduction as Zone, LEARN, and Ornish diets: it reduced SBP by 7.6 points, compared to 2-3 points for the other diets.25 Another non-randomized, uncontrolled study of a Spanish Mediterranean keto diet reduced SBP from 125 to 109.26

-Generally speaking, any diet that reduces weight should reduce blood pressure, but the improvement in BP seen with low-carb diets may not simply be a function of weight loss but instead may be related to the diet itself.
-A randomized study showed that both a keto diet and a low-fat diet plus the weight loss drug orlistat resulted in weight loss.24 However, the keto diet reduced SBP by 6 points while a low-fat diet plus orlistat increased SBP by 1.
+Generally speaking, any diet that reduces weight should reduce blood pressure, but the improvement in BP seen with low-carb diets may not simply be a function of weight loss but instead may be related to the diet itself.27 In fact, a randomized study showed that a keto diet vs. a low-fat diet plus the weight loss drug orlistat resulted in similar weight loss, but better BP reduction with keto.28

 How low to go for hypertension?

 There is a lack of trials comparing a keto diet to a low-carb diet for control of blood pressure.
-The data above suggests you may wish to start with a keto diet (less than 20 grams of net carbs) for maximum effect in lowering blood pressure without medication.
+The data above suggest you may wish to start with a keto diet (less than 20 grams of net carbs) for the maximum effect of lowering blood pressure without medication.
 However, losing weight with a low-carb diet is also likely to have beneficial effects.

 Where to start: For more information on controlling high blood pressure with a keto or low-carb diet, see our guide: